How Long to Let Wood Dry After Pressure Washing

 How long does it really take for wood to dry after pressure washing?

 Most times, 48 hours is enough in good weather.
-But test it—humidity or thick wood can push it to 72 hours or more.
-Always check to be sure.
+Humidity or thick hardwood can push it to 72 hours or more.
+Always confirm with a moisture meter — if it reads over 15%, wait longer regardless of how much time has passed.

 Can I speed up the drying process safely?